 Why combine the two?

 For the last 4 years I have been taking myo-inositol on it’s own and it has worked well for me.
 So, why change?
-Why is cominbed myo-inositol and DCI better than myo-inositol on it’s own?
+Why is combined myo-inositol and DCI better than myo-inositol on it’s own?

 Well, myo-inositol is really important for improving egg quality and ovarian function.
 This is obviously particularly important if you are trying to conceive.
 And DCI has been shown to address the insulin resistance to commonly seen in PCOS (in fact, research suggests that most obese women with PCOS and 50% of lean women with PCOS have insulin resistance) (3)